acuarica/jnif/README.md

 The main benefit of JNIF is that it can be plugged into a JVMTI agent for instrumenting all classes in a JVM transparently, i.e., without connecting to another JVM and without perturbing the observed JVM.
+Besides, JNIF can be used in stand-alone tools as well.

 JNIF includes a data-flow analysis for stack map generation, a complication necessary for any library that provides editing and encoding